msg43/Knowledge_Chipper/WHOLE_DOCUMENT_MINING_DETAILED_PLAN.md

     style Prompt1 fill:#FFE4B5
 ```

 **Note:** Transcript is processed as a complete document.
 No segmentation.
+YouTube AI Summary included in metadata for context.
 Timestamps in claims link directly to positions in the full transcript.

 ### Pass 1 Output Structure (All Entity Types)